LookWise: Knowing When and Where to Look for Fine-Grained Visual Reasoning in Multimodal Large Language Models: Methods

-Before introducing SvfEye, we systematically analyze the fundamental limitations of existing training-free methods in determining \textit{when} and \textit{where} to extract local visual context for fusion.
-Our analysis aims to answer two critical questions: (1) Can models know when additional visual fusion is necessary?
+Before introducing LookWise, we analyze the fundamental limitations of existing training-free methods in determining when and where to crop.
+Our analysis aims to answer two critical questions: (1) Can MLLMs know when additional visual information is necessary?
 (2) What causes attention-based localization to fail on fine-grained tasks?